Note: This page contains affiliate links for the featured apps

 Hurdlr

-Hurdlr is an automatic mileage and expense tracker that has free and paid features.
+Hurdlr is an automatic mileage and expense tracker with free and paid features.
 The free version offers unlimited manual mileage tracking and manual expense & income tracking.

 The Premium version—$10 per month or $100 per year—has fully automatic mile and expense tracking.
 The app automatically tracks miles when you begin and end car trips, so there’s no need to manually start and stop tracking.